 Read Write Inc – Phonics Parent Information Session Presentation

 Reading and writing development are so closely linked: unleash the reader, and the writing will often follow!
 At Brookfield, literacy lessons typically involve exciting texts to hook the children into a writing outcome.
-Also, many trips and workshops provide opportunities for exciting writing outcomes.
+These texts have been carefully chosen to introduce children to a range of authors and to ensure that every child sees reflections of themselves and their friends within the books.
+The books chosen also link to the theme that each year group is exploring at the time.
+Many trips and workshops also provide opportunities for exciting writing outcomes.
 For example: Year 2s look after incubated chicks and so may write diary entries as though they were the hatching chick.
-Year 4s enjoy a trip to London Zoo so may write persuasive leaflets about visiting an attraction.
 Year 5 and 6 enjoy a performance from the Young Shakespeare Company at Brookfield every year, so may write an alternative scene for the play or a dramatic newspaper report on part of the plot.

 We aim to share this fantastic writing with other classes and also to invite parents in to celebrate their child’s final piece of work for a given unit.